tokio-rs/website/content/blog/2020-04-preemption.md

 thread execution every so often in order to ensure fair scheduling of all threads.
 Runtimes that have full control over execution (Go, Erlang, etc.) will also use preemption to ensure fair scheduling of tasks.
-This is accomplished by injecting yield points when compiling code that check if the task has been executing for long enough and yielding back to the scheduler.
+This is accomplished by injecting yield points — code which checks if the task has been executing for long enough and yields back to the scheduler if so — at compile-time.
 Unfortunately, Tokio is not able to use this technique as Rust's `async` generators do not provide any mechanism for executors (like Tokio) to inject such yield points.